docker-for-data-science/docker-for-data-science-tutorial/exercises/02_dockerfile_essentials/README.md

 6. Take a look at all stopped containers using `docker ps -a`.
 Note the `container-name` or `container-id` of the image.

-7. Restart the image using `docker start -ia [container-name / container-id]`.
+7. Restart the image using `docker start -ia [container-name OR container-id]`.
 You should see `Hello World` printed to the console once again.

 ***Tip:** `-i` attaches STDIN and `-a` attaches STDOUT/STDERR to terminal*